-Figure 5: Wall clock time (seconds) for computing event-locations from the Japanese earth quake data set on a PlayStation 3 as a function of the number of event-locations.
+Figure 5.
+Wall clock time (seconds) for computing ELs from the Japanese earth quake dataset on a Playstation 3 as a function of the number of ELs.

-Figure 6: Speedup achieved for computing event-locations from the Japanese earth quake data set on a PlayStation 3 as a function of the number of event-locations.
+Figure 6.
+Speedup achieved for computing ELs from the Japanese earth quake dataset on a Playstation 3 as a function of the number of ELs.